Influenza pandemic: Influenza

 Flu spreads around the world in seasonal epidemics.
 Ten pandemics were recorded before the Spanish flu of 1918.
 Three influenza pandemics occurred during the 20th century and killed tens of millions of people, with each of these pandemics being caused by the appearance of a new strain of the virus in humans.
 Often, these new strains result from the spread of an existing flu virus to humans from other animal species, so close proximity between humans and animals can promote epidemics.
-In addition, epidemiological factors, such as the WWI practice of packing soldiers with severe influenza illness into field hospitals while soldiers with mild illness stayed outside on the battlefield, are an important determinant of whether or not a new strain of influenza virus will spur a pandemic.
-(During the 1918 Spanish flu pandemic, this practice served to promote the evolution of more virulent viral strains over those that produced mild illness.)
-When it first killed humans in Asia in the 1990s, a deadly avian strain of H5N1 posed a great risk for a new influenza pandemic; however, this virus did not mutate to spread easily between people.
+Additionally, the wartime practice of packing together the severely ill in field hospitals can promote the spread of more virulent strains of influenza when such people would otherwise be isolated from others during peacetime.

 Vaccinations against influenza are most commonly given to high-risk humans in industrialized countries and to farmed poultry.
 The most common human vaccine is the trivalent influenza vaccine that contains purified and inactivated material from three viral strains.
 Typically this vaccine includes material from two influenza A virus subtypes and one influenza B virus strain.
 A vaccine formulated for one year may be ineffective in the following year, since the influenza virus changes rapidly over time and different strains become dominant.
 Antiviral drugs can be used to treat influenza, with neuraminidase inhibitors being particularly effective.